What You Should Know

-Russula Vesca is a common and widespread edible mushroom on mainland Europe and North America.
+Russula vesca is a common and widespread edible mushroom on mainland Europe and North America.

 This mushroom appears in summer or autumn and grows primarily in deciduous forests.

-In some countries, including Russia, Ukraine, and Finland Russula Vesca is considered entirely edible even in the raw state.
+In some countries, including Russia, Ukraine, and Finland Russula vesca is considered entirely edible even in the raw state.

 Other names: Bare-Roothed Russula, The Flirt.

-Russula Vesca Identification
+Russula vesca Mushroom Identification

 6-9 (11) cm, fleshy and firm, from globose to convex and finally flattened, depressed in the center, the cuticle is separable for about one-third of the radius, smooth, opaque, almost velvety, in the adult fungus it shrinks leaving the margin uncovered, margin at the beginning inrolled, smooth.